 - 1.)
 Availability: The Department shall make state facility services available, if appropriate, through its state hospitals and training centers when individuals located in the CSB's service area meet the admission criteria for these services. - 2.)
 Bed Utilization: The Department shall track, monitor, and report on the CSB's utilization of state hospital and training center beds and provide data to the CSB about individuals receiving services from its service area who are served in state hospitals and training centers as permitted under 45 CFR §§ 164.506 (c) (1), (2), and (4) and 164.512 (k) (6) (ii).
-The Department shall post state hospital and training center bed utilization by the CSB for all types of beds (adult, geriatric, child and adolescent, and forensic) and for TDO admissions and bed day utilization on its web site. - 3.)
-Continuity of Care: The Department shall manage its state hospitals and training centers in accordance with State Board Policy 1035 to support service linkages with the CSB, including adherence to the applicable provisions of the Continuity of Care Procedures, attached to the CSB Administrative Requirements as Appendix A, and the current Collaborative Discharge Protocols for Community Services Boards and State Hospitals Adult & Geriatric or Child & Adolescent and the current Training Center Community Services Board Admission and Discharge Protocols for Individuals with Intellectual Disabilities.
-The Department shall assure state hospitals and training centers use teleconferencing technology to the greatest extent practicable to facilitate the

-CSB's participation in treatment planning activities and fulfillment of its discharge planning responsibilities for individuals in state hospitals and training centers for whom it is the case management CSB.

-- 4.)
-Medical Screening and Medical Assessment: When working with CSBs and other facilities to arrange for treatment of individuals in the state hospital, the state hospital shall assure that its staff follows the most current Medical Screening and Medical Assessment Guidance Materials.
-The state hospital staff shall coordinate care with emergency rooms, emergency room physicians, and other health and behavioral health providers to ensure the provision of timely and effective medical screening and medical assessment to promote the health and safety of and continuity of care for individuals receiving services. - 5.)
+The Department shall distribute reports to CSBs on state hospital and training center bed utilization by the CSB for all types of beds (adult, geriatric, child and adolescent, and forensic) and for TDO admissions and bed day utilization. - 3.)
+Continuity of Care: The Department shall manage its state hospitals and training centers in accordance with State Board Policy 1035, available at the Internet link in Exhibit L, to support service linkages with the CSB, including adherence to the applicable provisions of the Continuity of Care Procedures, attached to the CSB Administrative Requirements as Appendix A, and the current Collaborative Discharge Protocols for Community Services Boards and State Hospitals Adult & Geriatric or Child & Adolescent and the current Training Center Community Services Board Admission and Discharge Protocols for Individuals with Intellectual Disabilities, available at the Internet links in Exhibit L. The Department shall assure state hospitals and training centers use teleconferencing technology to the greatest extent practicable to facilitate the CSB's participation in treatment planning activities and fulfillment of its discharge planning responsibilities for individuals in state hospitals and training centers for whom it is the case management CSB. - 4.)
+Medical Screening and Medical Assessment: When working with CSBs and other facilities to arrange for treatment of individuals in the state hospital, the state hospital shall assure that its staff follows the current Medical Screening and Medical Assessment Guidance Materials, available at the Internet link in Exhibit L. The state hospital staff shall coordinate care with emergency rooms, emergency room physicians, and other health and behavioral health providers to ensure the provision of timely and effective medical screening and medical assessment to promote the health and safety of and continuity of care for individuals receiving services. - 5.)
 Planning: The Department shall involve the CSB, as applicable and to the greatest extent possible, in collaborative planning activities regarding the future role and structure of state hospitals and training centers. - 6.)
-Virginia Psychiatric Bed Registry: The Department shall participate in the Virginia Psychiatric Bed Registry required by § 37.2-308.1 of the Code of Virginia, and state hospitals shall update information about bed availability included in the registry whenever there is a change in bed availability for the hospital or, if no change in bed availability has occurred, at least daily.
+Virginia Psychiatric Bed Registry: The Department shall participate in the Virginia Psychiatric Bed Registry required by § 37.2-308.1 of the Code, and state hospitals shall update information about bed availability included in the registry whenever there is a change in bed availability for the hospital or, if no change in bed availability has occurred, at least daily.